protontypes/open-sustainable-technology/README.md

 - [Deep Plant Phenomics](https://github.com/p2irc/deepplantphenomics) - A platform for plant phenotyping using deep learning.
 - [PlanktonIndividuals.jl](https://github.com/JuliaOcean/PlanktonIndividuals.jl) - This package simulates the behaviors of an ensemble of phytoplankton individuals.
 - [redlistr](https://github.com/red-list-ecosystem/redlistr) - R package that contains a set of tools suitable for calculating the metrics required for making assessments of species and ecosystems against the IUCN Red List of Threatened Species and the IUCN Red List of Ecosystems categories and criteria.
+- [ALA4R](https://github.com/AtlasOfLivingAustralia/ALA4R) - The Atlas of Living Australia provides tools to enable users of biodiversity information to find, access, combine and visualise data on Australian plants and animals.
+- [worldpa](https://github.com/FRBCesab/worldpa) - Interface to the World Database on Protected Areas.
+- [plant](https://github.com/traitecoevo/plant) - A package for modelling forest trait ecology and evolution.
+- [python-ecology-lesson](https://github.com/datacarpentry/python-ecology-lesson) - Data Analysis and Visualization in Python for Ecologists.
+- [R-ecology-lesson](https://github.com/datacarpentry/R-ecology-lesson) - Data Analysis and Visualization in R for Ecologists.

 ### Ice and Poles
 - [Planet Snowcover](https://github.com/acannistra/planet-snowcover) -  A project that pairs airborne lidar and Planet Labs satellite imagery with cutting-edge computer vision techniques to identify snow-covered area at unprecedented spatial and temporal resolutions.